ViyaletaYakut/rsschool-cv/cv.md

 + **E-mail:** viyaletayakut@gmail.com

 + **Telegram:** @viyakut
 **************************
 ## About me

-After 7 years of experience in the finance and in the accoutntancy, I want to switch my career to the world of IT, especially front-end development.
+After 7 years of experience in the finance and in the accounting, I want to switch my career to the world of IT, especially front-end development.
 I absorbed the information from the different youtube tutorials.
 Now I have a simple knowledge of HTML et CSS.
 I try to do my best.
 ***********************
 ## Skills

 + HTML5/CSS3 (beginer)
 ***********************
 ## Working experience

 I have no working experience at least.
 ***********************
 ## Languages

 + French: advanced level